ClubPenguinZero/CPZ-Client/README.md

-# CPImagined Client
+# CPZero Client

-The official client for Club Penguin Imagined!
+The official client for Club Penguin Zero!

 ## Installation

-Executables are available in [releases](https://github.com/CPImagined/CPI-Client/releases/latest) for Windows, Mac, and Linux.
+Executables are available in [releases](https://github.com/ClubPenguinZero/CPZ-Client/releases/latest) for Windows, Mac, and Linux.

 ## Features